sidnigam/sidnigam/README.md

 - 👋 Hi, I’m @sidnigam
 - 👀 I’m interested in Data Science, Sports Analytics, Machine Learning, and DevOps
-- 🌱 I’m currently learning Python using the 100 days of Code course
+- 🌱 I’m currently learning Python and have experience in AWS and Azure
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me - message here?